openstack-archive/wsme/README.rst

 -   Framework independance : adapters are provided to easily integrate your API in any web framework, for example a wsgi container, Pecan_, TurboGears_, cornice_...
--   Very few runtime dependencies: webob, simplegeneric (+ Genshi if you use SOAP).
+-   Very few runtime dependencies: webob, simplegeneric.
+Optionnaly lxml and simplejson if you need better performances.
 -   Integration in `Sphinx`_ for making clean documentation with ``wsmeext.sphinxext``.